qiime2/docs/source/tutorials/qiime2-for-experienced-microbiome-researchers.rst

 We discussed merging paired-end reads and removing non-biological sequences above (Sections `Merge reads`_ and `Remove non-biological sequences`_).

-Once your data is ready, you need to dereplicate your reads before clustering.
+Once your data is ready, you'll also need to dereplicate your reads before clustering.

 Length trimming
 '''''''''''''''

 If for some reason your raw reads are not already all the same length, you'll need to trim them to the same length before doing OTU clustering.
 There isn't currently a QIIME 2 function to trim reads to the same length without doing anything else, though you may be able to use functions from the ``cutadapt`` plugin to do something like that.
-(The reason for this is that the `QIIME 2 workflow <https://docs.qiime2.org/2018.6/tutorials/overview/#denoising-and-clustering>`__ recommends first denoising reads - which involves a length trimming step - and then optionally passing the ASVs through a clustering algorithm.)
+(The reason for this is that the :ref:`QIIME 2 workflow <Denoising>` recommends first denoising reads - which involves a length trimming step - and then optionally passing the ASVs through a clustering algorithm.)

 Quality filtering
 '''''''''''''''''

-You can perform different types of quality filtering with the `quality filter <https://docs.qiime2.org/2018.6/plugins/available/quality-filter/>`__ plugin.
+You can perform different types of quality filtering with the :doc:`quality filter <../plugins/available/quality-filter/index>` plugin.
 **TODO: what's the difference between the q-score and q-score-joined?
 Why are there two separate functions?**
 The option descriptions for each method cover the different types of available quality filtering.

 Dereplicating sequences
 '''''''''''''''''''''''

 No matter which type of clustering you do, you first need to dereplicate your sequences.
-The `q2-vsearch <https://docs.qiime2.org/2018.6/plugins/available/vsearch/>`__ plugin's method `dereplicate-sequences  <https://docs.qiime2.org/2018.6/plugins/available/vsearch/dereplicate-sequences/>`__ performs this step.
+The :doc:`q2-vsearch <../plugins/available/vsearch/index>` plugin's method :doc:`dereplicate-sequences  <../plugins/available/vsearch/dereplicate-sequences/>` performs this step.

 de novo clustering
 ''''''''''''''''''

 Sequences can be clustered *de novo* based on their genetic similarity alone (i.e. with VSEARCH) or based on a combination of their genetic similarity and abundance distributions (i.e. with distribution-based clustering).

--  **Similarity-based clustering.** The QIIME 2 VSEARCH plugin method `cluster-features-de-novo <https://docs.qiime2.org/2018.6/plugins/available/vsearch/cluster-features-de-novo/>`__ clusters OTUs.
+-  **Similarity-based clustering.** The QIIME 2 VSEARCH plugin method :doc:`cluster-features-de-novo <../plugins/available/vsearch/cluster-features-de-novo/>` clusters OTUs.
 You can change the genetic similarity threshold with the ``--p-perc-identity`` parameter.
 The plugin wraps the VSEARCH ``--cluster_size`` function.
 -  **Distribution-based clustering** incorporates the similarity between sequences and their abundance distribution to identify ecologically meaningful populations.
 You can learn more about this method in the `plugin documentation <https://github.com/cduvallet/q2-dbotu>`__, `original paper <http://dx.doi.org/10.1128/AEM.00342-13>`__, and the `re-implementation update paper <https://doi.org/10.1371/journal.pone.0176335>`__.
 The ``call-otus`` function in the `q2-dbotu <https://github.com/cduvallet/q2-dbotu>`__ plugin performs distribution-based clustering on input data.

 Both of these functions take as input the output of ``q2-vsearch dereplicate-sequences``, which are dereplicated sequences with QIIME 2 data type ``'FeatureData[Sequence]'``, and a table of counts with QIIME 2 data type ``'FeatureTable[Frequency]'``.